 Test- and measuring conditions in a TZI-system

-The inductive pickup consists primarily of a coil and it may be measured by using an Ohm-meter.
+The inductive transmitter consists primarily of a coil and it may be measured by using an Ohm-meter.

 When starting and while running, a sinus-shaped voltage must be measurable on both pins of the distributor plug or even better, on the control device.

-Throughflow, mass, and plus-circuit measurements on the leads can be carried out with the help of an Ohm-meter.
+Through flow, mass, and plus-circuit measurements on the lines can be carried out with the help of an Ohm-meter.